Transportation: They Say We Had a Revolution (Part 3)

 Streamliners: America's Lost Trains: PBS film on high speed trains.
 Part of the American Experience History Series.

 The History of Steamboats: article about John Fitch and Robert Fulton by Mary Bellis.

 World Submarine History Timeline: prepared for NOVA by Captain Brayton Harris, USN (Retired).

 In their version of the lesson, the students are instructed to research the event on the slips of paper you have given them and to prepare a poster that they can use to tell others what they have discovered.
 Components to be included on the poster are:

 When.
 Place the year in which the event occurred at the top of your poster.
 Other important details related to the time of occurrence can be included in the text at the bottom of the page.

 What.
 Below the year, create a heading of 1-5 words that summarizes the event.

 Who.
-Identify the individuals or people who were the key parties involved in the event.
-You might identify an individual inventor, an aviator, a group of investors, a business, a government, or a mix of these.
+Identify the individual or people who were the key parties involved in the event.
+This might include an individual inventor, an aviator, a group of investors, a business, a government unit or a mix of these.